Poxviridae: History

 A) Electron micrograph of poxvirus particles in synovium of a big brown bat, northwestern United States.
 B) Negative staining of poxvirus particles in cell culture supernatant.
 Scale bar = 100 nm.

-Diseases caused by pox viruses, especially smallpox, have been known about for centuries.
-One of the earliest suspected cases is that of Egyptian pharaoh Ramses V who is thought to have died from smallpox circa 1150 years BCE.
+Diseases caused by poxviruses, especially smallpox, have been known about for centuries.
+One of the earliest suspected cases is that of Egyptian Pharaoh, Ramses V, who is thought to have died from smallpox circa 1150 years BCE.
 Smallpox was thought to have been transferred to Europe around the early 8th century and then to the Americas in the early 16th century, resulting in the deaths of 3.2 million Aztecs within two years of introduction.
 This death toll can be attributed to the indigenous population's complete lack of exposure to the virus over millennia.

-A century after Edward Jenner showed that the less potent cowpox could be used to effectively vaccinate against the more deadly smallpox, a worldwide effort to vaccinate everyone against smallpox began with the ultimate goal to rid the world of the plague-like epidemic.
+A century after Edward Jenner (1798) showed that the less potent cowpox, could be used to effectively vaccinate against the more deadly smallpox, a worldwide effort to vaccinate everyone against smallpox began with the ultimate goal to rid the world of the plague-like epidemic.
 The last case of endemic smallpox occurred in Somalia in 1977.
 Extensive searches over two years detected no further cases, and in 1979 the World Health Organization (WHO) declared the disease officially eradicated.

 In 1986, all virus samples were destroyed or transferred to two approved WHO reference labs: at the headquarters of the federal Centers for Disease Control and Prevention (the C.D.C.) in Atlanta, Georgia (the United States) and at the Institute of Virus Preparations in Moscow.
 After the September 11 attacks in 2001, the American and UK governments have had increased concern over the use of smallpox, or a smallpox-like disease, in bioterrorism.
 However, several poxviruses including vaccinia virus, myxoma virus, tanapox virus and raccoon pox virus are currently being investigated for their therapeutic potential in various human cancers in preclinical and clinical studies.

+The study of poxviruses within cell cultures, allowed for the discovery of Guanosine-5'-triphosphate 5'-methyl-(GTP) capping, 2'-O-methylation, and 3' polyadenylation; vital molecules in the stability and effective translation of mRNA into proteins.